All Episodes

 I think I'm having a Reagan moment.

-Remember when Reagan said that uh he didn't leave the Democratic Party, the Democratic Party left him.
+Remember when Reagan said that he didn't leave the Democratic Party, the Democratic Party left him?

 I had that same moment.

-The Republic GOP has just left us, and they're gonna hear silence on voting day because a lot of us who volunteered last couple of elections that wrote checks and that were voting Republican are just gonna wave at the at the guys coming to the door and saying, go somewhere else.
+The Republic GOP has just left us, and they're going to hear silence on voting day because a lot of us who volunteered last couple of elections that wrote checks and that were voting Republican are just going to wave at the guys coming to the door and saying go somewhere else.

-Not only if if if this goes through as is, the Republican Party in 08 could well be doomed, but so could we as a country.
+Not only, if this goes through as is, the Republican Party in 08 could well be doomed, but so could we as a country.

-In the sense that if if I have this great fear that the first thing that's gonna go by the wayside in this immigration bill is the whole concept of border security.
+In the sense that if, because I have this great fear that the first thing that's going to go by the wayside in this immigration bill is the whole concept of border security.

 The signs are there.